-- A. An employer, to be eligible to have an apprentice, must be financially reliable and must have had at least twelve (12) consecutive months of experience as an insulation contractor, and be a regular employer of Heat and Frost Insulators. - B. In order to be approved to employ an individual with an Apprentice Contract, the contractor must have facilities and regularly engage in and perform the diversified types of work necessary to properly train the apprentice, or must agree to permit the committee to reassign the apprentice for such phases of the work the employer may not have if the committee deems it necessary.

-- C. The employer must agree to the provisions of these standards of apprenticeship. - D. Employer applications for apprentices must be reviewed by the committee.
+- A. An employer to be eligible to have an apprentice must be financially reliable and must have had at least one (1) year's experience as an electrical or mechanical contractor who employs at least one master or journeylevel electrician and meets all the other employer requirements. - B. The employer must employ journeyworker electricians, or work at the trade full time as an Electrician so as to ensure safe and quality training at all times (see Section XVI, Conditions of Work). - C. The employer must be licensed as an electrical contractor as required by state and local laws. - D. The employer, when applying for training status, must provide evidence of Unemployment Insurance and Worker's Compensation coverage to the local committee. - E. All employer applications for apprentices must be reviewed by the committee.
 The committee recommends approval or disapproval of each employer's request for an apprentice. - (1) The committee recommends approval or disapproval of each employer's request for an apprentice.
-This recommendation must be made within 40 days. - (2) If approval is recommended, the BAS may proceed with the preparation of the contracts. - (3) If, however, the committee recommends denial, the employer must be notified in writing of the committee's reasons and a copy of the notice must be provided to the BAS. - (4) The committee must also inform the employer how to appeal if the employer disagrees with the recommendation. - (5) All appeals must be investigated by the BAS and will be reviewed with the committee before the BAS makes its final disposition of the application. - E. The employer must provide evidence of and must maintain Unemployment Insurance and Worker's Compensation coverage throughout the term of an Apprentice Contract.
+This recommendation must be made within 40 days. - (2) If approval is recommended, the BAS may proceed with the preparation of the contracts. - (3) If, however, the committee recommends denial, the employer must be notified in writing of the committee's reasons and a copy of the notice must be provided to the BAS. - (4) The committee must also inform the employer how to appeal if the employer disagrees with the recommendation.

+(5) All appeals must be investigated by the BAS and will be reviewed with the committee before the BAS makes its final disposition of the application.